 We will need to formulate a new set of engineering best practices that extends beyond the familiar domains of security and system design.
 Determining what is best practice requires much practice, though.
-It is essential that engineering leaders push their teams to understand and address the pertinent issues: the strengths and weaknesses of data masking, anonymization techniques like k-anonymization and differential privacy, and emerging technologies such as federated learning.
+It is essential that engineering leaders push their teams to understand and address the pertinent issues: the strengths and weaknesses of data masking, techniques like k-anonymity and differential privacy, and emerging technologies such as federated learning.
 Ultimately, data engineers should know the practice of privacy by design as intuitively as they do the principle of least privilege.

 The alternative, if history is any guide, is a world in which institutions publish “anonymized” data to the world, and clever people and organizations reconstruct and repurpose private data for their own ends.
 Managing privacy, far from being an abstract concept for just philosophers and lawyers, has become a concrete problem perfectly suited for data engineers.
 It’s time they made it their own.

 To read more about this topic and other essential tips for data engineers, check out

 97 Things Every Data Engineer Should Know, available here.